skypanther/SegmentedControl/readme.md

 |`enableButton(num)`|Enables the specified button, making it clickable.|
 |`disableAllButtons()`|Disable all buttons, making them all unclickable.
 Essentially the same as `disable()`|
 |`enableAllButtons()`|Enable all buttons, making them all clickable unless you have called `disable()`.
 In that case, you'd need to call `enable()`|

+# History

+* 05-Feb-2016: Ver 1.0.1 resolves layout issues on larger iOS devices when using percentage-based widths
+* 29-Jan-2016: Initial release of the widget-ized version of my old Classic-style component
+* Ancient history, like 2011, initial release with a few interim releases thereafter

 # Limitations